 Is there any good news in this story?
 Yes!
 Romans 5:8 tells us, “While we were still sinners, Christ died for us.”
 How is that good?

 God loves us so much that He wanted to make a way for us to be with Him forever.
-He knew that there was nothing that we could do aboout our sin, so He sent Jesus as the one and only payment for our sins.
+He knew that there was nothing that we could do about our sin, so He sent Jesus as the One and only payment for our sins.
 Jesus came to the earth as a baby, lived a sinless life, and then died on a cross for us.
 His body was broken and bled for us to be the one and only way for us to get to God.
 Jesus’ death on the cross is the bridge that goes from man to God on our paper.
 Draw a cross that connects man to God and write “Jesus” on the cross.
 (This is the bridge in the title, The Bridge Illustration for Children).

 In Conclusion

 Using the Bridge Illustration for Children gives a concrete representation of the abstract concepts of salvation.
 Explain salvation by drawing on a paper at home, on a napkin at a restaurant, on a piece of scrap paper, or digitally on a printed page to tape to the inside of your Bible.
-Having this in your “toolbox” as a Biblicaly-minded parent will help you to be always ready to share with your children, friends and family about Jesus.
+Having this in your “toolbox” as a Biblically minded parent will help you to be always ready to share with your children, friends, and family about Jesus.
 This is just a starting place.
 You can add more details and more verses as it is appropriate for the person you are sharing this illustration with.

 Need more information?